erasmus-without-paper/ewp-specs-architecture/README.md

 Apart from covering some HEIs, EWP Host also *implements* some APIs (for the HEIs it covers).
 EWP Hosts are **not required** to implement *all* features of the EWP Network.
-Each host can implement a different set of APIs.
-They can also expose APIs unrelated to EWP.
+Each host can implement a different set of APIs. **They can also expose APIs unrelated to EWP** (we do not enforce *any* requirements on such APIs).

 ![Some APIs have been connected to both EWP Hosts](images/diagram-step3.png)